Russian envoy urges Syrian refugee return

 “People understand that there is no threat from the government and from the governmental security apparatus and they are returning to their homes, to their territories which are now under the control of the government,” he said on a visit to Lebanon.

-Some 5.6 million Syrians are registered as refugees in the region, around 1 million of them in Lebanon, where Lavrentyev, held talks with President Michel Aoun and Prime Minister Saad al-Hariri on Thursday.
+Some 5.6 million Syrians are registered as refugees in the region, around 1 million of them in Lebanon, where Lavrentyev met President Michel Aoun, Prime Minister Saad al-Hariri and Parliament Speaker Nabih Berri on Thursday.

-“People are returning,” he said.
+“People are returning,” Lavrentyev said.
 “It is a good sign, and it is a good signal for all those refugees who are still in Lebanon, in Jordan, in Turkey, that it is time to think it over, and to decide to return to their home,” he said.

 The Syrian government was “really willing to accept all those who want to come back to their homes”, he said.